Jesse-V/OnioNS-client/README.md

 I strongly recommend that you follow the below procedures to integrate the software into the Tor Browser.
 This will make it extremely easy to access .tor domains, and I have made the software with the Tor Browser in mind.
 It is usually not necessary to do this process more than once.

 > 1. Open a terminal and navigate to where you have extracted the Tor Browser.
-For example, on my machine this is */home/jesse/tor-browser_en-US*.
+For example, on my machine this is *~/tor-browser_en-US* but you may have placed it somewhere else.
 You should see a "Tor Browser" executable and a directory named "Browser".
 > 2. **mv Browser/TorBrowser/Tor/tor Browser/TorBrowser/Tor/torbin**
 > 3. **ln -s /usr/bin/onions-tbb Browser/TorBrowser/Tor/tor**

-This replaces the normal Tor binary with my binary, which then launches the original Tor binary and then the OnioNS software as child processes.
-This allows the OnioNS software to start when the Tor Browser starts.
+This replaces the normal Tor binary with a executable that launches the original Tor binary and then the OnioNS software as child processes, allowing the OnioNS software to start when the Tor Browser starts.
+This initialization is locale-independent, so all locales of the Tor Browser are supported.

 ### Usage